EDMdesigner/EDMdesigner-API-Doc/README.md

 EDMdesigner-API
 ===============

-[EDMdesigner](http://www.edmdesigner.com) is a drag and drop tool for creating responsive HTML e-mail templates very fast and painlessly, by which your click-through rate will radically increase.
-This documentation is intended to give you a detailed description about the EDMdesigner-API with which you can integrate our editor into arbitrary web-based systems.
-(For example a CRM, CMS, WebShop or anything else what you can imagine.)
+[EDMdesigner](http://www.edmdesigner.com) is a drag and drop tool for creating responsive HTML e-mail templates very quickly and painlessly, radically increasing your click-through rate.
+This documentation is to give you a detailed description about the EDMdesigner-API with which you can integrate our editor into any web-based system (e.g. a CRM, CMS, WebShop or anything else you can imagine).

-To start developing with our api, please require an API_KEY (and a corresponding magic word) at info@edmdesigner.com.
+To start developing with our api, please request an API_KEY (and a corresponding magic word) at info@edmdesigner.com.

-Basically, the only thing you have to do is, to implement one side of the handshaking on your server.
-When the handshaking is done, you can use sent object, on which you can find the functions which are communicating with our server.
+Basically, the only thing you have to do is to implement one side of the handshaking on your server.
+When the handshaking is done, you can use the sent object, in which you can find the functions that are communicating with our server.

-The handshaking is built into the initialization process, so if you implemented the handshaking on your side, everything goes automatically.
+The handshaking is built into the initialization process, so if you implemented the handshaking on your side, everything will work automatically.

-We provide example implementations which include the handshaking as well.
+We provide example implementations that include the handshaking as well.
 You can find the continously broading list at the end of this page at the Example implementations section.

 Initializing
 ------------